 Cardiac Rehabilitation and Secondary Prevention (CRSP)

 CRSP is a collaboration with ACRA WA, Heart Foundation and Rural Health West where we have been faciliating monthly 1 hour online education sessions since August 2018 to Rural, Country and Metro sites.
-There have been 30 sessions delivered with recordings avaialble and a range of clinical and research resources, are available here.
+There have been 32 sessions delivered with recordings avaialble and a range of clinical and research resources, which are available here.
 We look forward to continue to deliver informative presentations in 2022.
 Please let us know if you would like to join our CRSP mailing list.

 Our Amputee Care CoP has been quiescent for a while, but we hope to host a consultation regarding a new Amputee Pathway information resource before the end of the year.
 Some excellent videos on Amputee care are located here.

 Please don’t hesitate to get in touch if you would like more information about any of these CoPs or are aware of an area of practice which would benefit from the development of a more formal network of interested clinicians.